EMarquer/siganalogies/README.md

 If you are in a repository, we recommend that you use `git submodule add` instead of `git clone`.

-### [OPTIONAL] Get pre-computed dataset files for analysis or faster loading
+### [OPTIONAL] Get pre-computed dataset files for analysis or faster first loading

-WILL BE DONE SOON
+When using the dataser factory described in [Factories](#factories), if you pass `download=True` (the default) the corresponding file will be downloaded if it does not exist and `force_rebuild` is `False` (the default).

+If you also specify `serialization=False`, no data will be saved locally.
+This could be useful for applications on devices with limited storage space.

+**Be careful.
+Some pre-computed dataset files do not exist on the remote.**

 ## Basic usage
 To manipulate the analogies, you will first need to load a [dataset object](#dataset-object) using the [dataset factories](#factories).